 But it can be tricky to measure adoption.
 Often, organizations begin by analyzing the number of logins.
 But logins alone aren’t enough information to truly see the bigger picture of how employees are actually using your technology.

-Tools that transform event monitoring files into human readable text can help managers tap into easy-to-understand and actionable usage and user performance metrics.
+Tools that transform Shield’s Event Monitoring files into human-readable text can help managers tap into easy-to-understand and actionable usage and user performance metrics.

 The True Cost of User Performance

 To be the best, you should learn from the best.
 By monitoring your user activity, you can identify high performers and use them as a benchmark to help other users enhance their own usage and adoption.
 Look at time and quality of use to reveal users who need training, or perhaps don’t need a license at all.
 This can save your organization countless resources.

 Let’s say an organization purchases 1,200 user licenses per year at $100 per month, but only 90 percent of users are engaged.
 That means non-engaged users cost your organization $144,000 per year.

 Best Practices for Measuring Salesforce Usage and Adoption

 Salesforce itself recommends developing a framework of key performance indicators (KPIs) using input of all key stakeholders.
 These should be based on maximum business benefit and goals.